Mattral/Optimal-Path-for-DeepRacer/README.md

 Rewards functions are developed by each competitor in order to guide the learning, and these functions can vary widely.
 One of the experiments I wanted to try was to be overly prescriptive to the car.

+- For all the availible open source tracks, please see this [link](https://github.com/aws-deepracer-community/deepracer-race-data/tree/main/raw_data/tracks) to download the track of your current season!

 ## Source and Result